 Best of the consultants always have a process in-tact to onboard their customers, no matter their size.
 They are very particular about the team they have for you, the tools they use to manage their projects, the platforms they use to communicate with clients, and the coding and QA practices they follow for the best outcome.

-This will give you a pretty good idea of the kind of experience you are going to have working with them during the timeline you agreed on for consultation work.
+This will give you a pretty good idea of the kind of experience you will have working with them during the timeline you agreed on for consultation work.

 If any of these three are missing, it will not work out for you.

-All these points will help you find the perfect tech partner you need as your Salesforce Nonprofit consultant.
+All these points will help you find the perfect tech partner you need as your Salesforce Nonprofit consultants.

 Two more things that you might like to consider:

-✔️ See if they are philanthropic themselves.
+- See if your Salesforce nonprofit consultants are philanthropic themselves.
 Their contribution to the community and society will tell you a lot about them.

-✔️ Salesforce Nonprofit Consultant certification.
+- Salesforce Nonprofit Consultant certification.
 Salesforce is very particular that way.
-So, make sure the consultant you are choosing has that certification and is also up to the date with all the updates so as to provide you with the proper consultation you require to bring change in the community.
+So, make sure the consultant you choose has that certification and is up to date with all the updates to provide you with the proper consultation you require to bring change in the community.

 All product and company names are trademarks™, registered® or copyright© trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.